-Proverbs 30:33—Surely the churning of milk brings forth butter, and the wringing of the nose brings forth blood: so the forcing of wrath brings forth strife.
+Proverbs 30:33 For as the churning of milk produces butter, and the wringing of the nose produces blood, so the forcing of wrath produces strife.

 In the military, it brings forth wrath in the boot camp and in the conditioning of the soldiers.
 We are being conditioned by the media today, and our children, with their innocent and open minds, are ready to accept that without the understanding of what is right or wrong, in many cases.

-The brutalization is designed to break down your existing mores and norms, and [to cause you] to accept a new set of values that embrace destruction, violence, and death as a way of life.
+The brutalization is designed to break down your existing mores and norms, and to cause you to accept a new set of values that embrace destruction, violence, and death as a way of life.
 In the end, the military man is desensitized to violence, and accepts it as a normal and essential survival skill in his brutal new world.
-He is programmed to think that it's the only way that he will survive.
-But this is a direct disregard for God's instruction in Proverbs 15:1:
+He is programmed to think that it is the only way that he will survive.
+But this is a direct disregard for God's instruction in Proverbs 15.

-Proverbs 15:1 A soft answer turns away wrath, but grievous words stir up anger.
+Proverbs 15:1 A soft answer turns away wrath, but a harsh word stirs up anger.

 On June 10, 1992, the Journal of the American Medical Association published the definitive epidemiological study on the impact of TV violence.
 The research demonstrated what happened in numerous nations after television made its appearance, as compared to nations and regions without TV.
 The two nations, or regions, being compared are demographically and ethnically identical.
 Only one variable is different—the presence of television.
 This is very eye opening.